What are the distances?

 Yes, please see the results section of the website.
 They are usually posted within 24 hours:

-Our chip-timing supplier posts the results live as soon as the race starts, though these are
+Our chip-timing supplier posts the results live as soon as the race starts,

 What is a number belt and can I use one in your race?